 Mini-STABLE 2 Benthic Lander

 Mini-STABLE 2 is the second generation of a smaller version of the STABLE 3 measurements platform and is designed to support estuarine, coastal water and shelf-seas science research.
-At about 2m tall it is capable of carrying a medium-large collection of instruments located over a single tier within the frame, for example, seabed scanning sonars, water current profilers, turbidity sensors and water samplers.
+At about two metres tall, it is capable of carrying a medium-large collection of instruments located over a single tier within the frame, for example, seabed scanning sonars, water current profilers, turbidity sensors and water samplers.
 Mini-STABLE 2 can remain deployed for several weeks and can easily be reconfigured to support the scientific research of interest.